EphraimSiegfried/cuisinventory/README.md

 ### Inspecting Products on the Cuisinventory Website

 1. Visit [ephraimsiegfried.github.io/cuisinventory-web](https://ephraimsiegfried.github.io/cuisinventory-web/) to view your entire inventory.
+2. Locate the system ID beneath the device and log in using this ID.
-2. Products can be sorted by date or quantity for easier management.
+3. Inspect your products.
+Products can be sorted by date or quantity for easier management.

 ### Note: Aborting